1st Edition

 Biography

-Brian Vincent Ikejiaku gained his PhD from the Keele University, UK, where he was a Dandelion Scholar.
-He is a Senior Fellow of the Higher Education Academy, UK; he has taught in different UK Universities and currently with the Bradford University, where he is the Director of Research and PGR Coordinator.
-He is an interdisciplinary scholar and one of the global leading scholars/experts in the field of International and Global Law (particularly international development law, and international law, international human rights, sustainable development law, & social justice).
-His research cuts across law, politics/IR, international development, and business.
-His work has gained impact with the UNESCO, ADB, LDi,
+Brian Vincent Ikejiaku gained his PhD from Keele University, UK, where he was a Dandelion Scholar.
+He is Senior Fellow of the Higher Education Academy, UK; he has taught in different UK Universities including Coventry University where he was Director of PG Law programme, and University of Bradford, where he was Director of Research and PGR Coordinator.
+He is an interdisciplinary scholar and one of the global leading scholars/experts in the field of International and Global Law (particularly international development law, and international law, international human rights, sustainable development law, and social justice).
+He is Editorial Member of the International Journal of Law and Society.
+His research cuts across law, politics/international relations, international development, and business.
+His work has gained impact with the UNESCO, ADB, LDi, and others.
+He is a Lifetime Fellow Member of International Society for Development and Sustainability (ISDS).